 What Is The Difference Between Divorce and Legal Separation?

 On the surface, the most readily apparent difference between divorce and separation is that in one, the couple remains married, while in the other, they do not.
-It’s pretty simple and straightforward in that regard.
+It’s simple and straightforward in that regard.

 Divorce dissolves a marriage.
-The union legally comes to an end.
+Your union legally comes to an end.
 Former spouses are now free to pursue their lives without the complications of being married.
 They can date, remarry, and generally live their life without marital entanglements.